Owning a dog is a responsibility and a joy. There are a variety of reasons why people choose to get a dog such as companionship and company.

 However, one of the most common factors is that people want to protect their property and a good guard dog provides an extra level of security for many homes.

-There’s absolutely no reason why you can’t have a dog that serves both purposes, and many dogs that develop close connections with their families make the best guard dogs due to their protective instincts.
+There’s absolutely no reason why you can’t have a dog that can offer both protection and companionship, though.
+In fact, many dogs that develop close connections with their families make the best guard dogs due to their protective instincts.

 If you want your dog to scare off any potential intruders, it’s important you choose the right canine.
 There’s no point investing in a miniature Shih Tzu and expecting your home to be safe, however there are many breeds that make the perfect guard dog so let’s look at 15 options to consider.